Advanced Topics in

 Lecture Data-plane programmability (Part 2)

-Exercise Load Balancing
+Exercise Load balancing in P4

 Week 7

-Lecture Network Verification (Part 2)
+Lecture Network verification (Part 2)

 Week 9